taksgarby/RobotFramework_Level3/README.md

 + 1. Using WORK ITEMS

 A work item contains a payload of JSON-based data and optionally attached files.
-There are 2 approach with work items:<br/>
+There are 2 approach with work items:
-(1) - default & more powerful - each step of the process creates output items, with the option of creating multiple items at once.<br/>
+(1) - default & more powerful - each step of the process creates output items, with the option of creating multiple items at once.
-(2) one work item for each process run is passed between steps and optionally modified at each stage. <br/>
+(2) one work item for each process run is passed between steps and optionally modified at each stage.

-- By default, the RPA.Robocorp.WorkItems library uses Control Room to store the work items and pass them between steps.<br/>
+- By default, the RPA.Robocorp.WorkItems library uses Control Room to store the work items and pass them between steps.

 + 2. Producer - Consumer model

-The producer robot<br/>
+The producer robot

 - downloads the raw traffic data.
 - transforms the raw data into a business data format.
 - saves the business data as work items that can be consumed later.

-The consumer robot<br/>
+The consumer robot

 - loops all the work items one by one.
 - validates teh data.